openziti/ziti-doc/docusaurus/docs/guides/Digital_Ocean/Services.md

 ## 4.2 Setup VMs for ziti network
 ### 4.2.1 Controller
-You will need to login to controller to provision identies and service.
+You will need to login to controller to provision identities and service.
 Please make sure you are performing the action on the right node.

-On the controller, before perfroming the CLI command, you will need to login first:
+On the controller, before performing the CLI command, you will need to login first:
 ```bash
 zitiLogin
 ```